Tugbars/Savitzky-Golay-Filter/README.md

   - In border cases, specifically computes weights for each scenario, ensuring accurate processing at the boundaries of the dataset.
   - Validated to match the output of Matlab's Savitzky-Golay filter, ensuring reliability and accuracy in various applications.
   - Adaptable to function as a causal filter for real-time filtering applications.
 In this mode, the filter uses only past and present data, making it suitable for on-the-fly data processing.

-## Optimizations
-- **Minimized Stack Footprint:** Uses global variables for critical parameters, reducing the risk of stack overflows in large datasets or high polynomial orders.
-I also added the version with no optimization for stack footprint minimization and no memoization.
-- **Memoization for Computational Efficiency:**
-  - Demonstrates a significant balance between memory usage and CPU speed.
-  - With memoization, function calls for a filter with a window size of 51 and a polynomial order of 4 are reduced from 68,927 to just 1,326.
-  - This reduction lowers CPU load and computational time, making the filter more efficient.
-  - The `MAX_ENTRIES` parameter allows flexibility in tuning the balance between memory usage and CPU speed, making this implementation adaptable for diverse system capabilities.

 ## Suitability
 Ideal for data analysis, signal processing, and similar fields where effective data smoothing and differentiation are crucial, especially in resource-constrained embedded environments.